 I'm not afraid to show you my bottom!
 Take a look at the bottom of my farmhouse copper sink.
 Notice the bottom of the apron is completely closed.
 You will rarely find a photo of the bottom of an import because the aprons are almost always open on the bottom.
 The bottom and sides are closed on my sinks.

 This is one of hundreds of drop in retrofit copper farm sinks that I have designed to replace existing outdated double bowl sinks.
-A week does not go by when we are hot shipping one or two of these.
-This is a patented proprietary design that I developed years ago.
+This is a patented proprietary design.

-This is a custom stencil of a bible verse that we applied on a 36" copper farm sink.
+This is a custom stencil of a bible verse that we applied on a 36" single bowl.
 Our client selected the font and size.
 Stencil color can be selected by you.
 This one is black, but we offer a full variety of colors.

-A rustic patina on a 36" copper farm sink.
+A rustic patina on a 36 inch copper farm sink.
 The amazing colors and patterns are very difficult to achieve and this process takes a bit of time.

 I really love this one!
 It is a 36" copper farmhouse "Signature Series Workstation Sink", featuring a step in the front and rear for cutting boards, a copper grid, or a colander.
 The patina is particularly nice.
 Very rich tones on this Rustic Patina.

-This is a farmhouse sink with our patented channel to slip over existing cabinetry.
-This sink also had a rear deck to house the faucet and other accessories.
+This is a patented retrofit farm sink design I came up with in 1999.
+It features our patented channel design to slip over existing cabinetry.
+This sink also had a rear deck to house the faucet.
 Yes, you can install a farmhouse sink in existing cabinetry.
-This was an under mount version where the client replaced the countertop but kept their cabinets.
-I have a design where you can replace a top or under mount sink - even while using your existing countertops - requiring no cutting of the cabinetry.
+I have a design where you can replace a top mount - even while using your existing counter tops - requiring no cutting of the cabinetry.